isabella232/win32-pr.es-es/desktop-src/extensible-storage-engine/esentobsoleteexception-class.md

 ---
 # <a name="esentobsoleteexception-class"></a>Clase EsentObsoleteException

-Clase base para excepciones Obsolete.
+Clase base para excepciones obsolete.

 ## <a name="inheritance-hierarchy"></a>Jerarquía de herencia